bootdotdev/blog/content/javascript/javascript-projects-for-beginners.md

 ### 4. Build a landing page for your website.

 Building a whole website is a massive endeavor.
-Let’s start with one of the small JavaScript projects for beginners instead: a landing page.
+Let's start with one of the small JavaScript projects for beginners instead: a landing page.
 If you want to get a job using JavaScript, it's always a good idea to have your own website built using JavaScript.
 [This YouTube tutorial](https://www.youtube.com/watch?v=fSTQzlprGLI) is 35 minutes long and will teach you to build a home page or landing page that you can interact with, and save your name/focus to local storage.

 The guy making the videos has 1.62 million subscribers and tons of positive comments.
 I found his teaching style to be really engaging and straightforward.
 He also offers the full code so you can check it out and poke around for yourself.